 If you’re injured by a spring breaker who’s driving drunk, it’s important to know what to do and how to seek compensation for your injuries – including taking advantage of the Crimes Compensation Act.

 Florida DUI Accident Basics

 Personal injury laws in Florida require you to be as proactive as possible in seeking damages – starting at the scene of the accident.
-Since the shock of the crash and your potential injuries may impair your judgement, it’s important to review what to do beforehand.
+Since the shock of the crash and your potential injuries may impair your judgment, it’s important to review what to do beforehand.

 What to Do at the Scene of the Accident